 Japamalas can also be used to say prayers and mantras.
 Many people believe that beads can help focus positive energy and attract good luck.

-The History of Japan
+The history of Japamala

 Japamala is a set of beads used for religious or meditative purposes.
-Its origin is uncertain, but it is believed to have emerged in India or Tibet.
+Its origin is uncertain, but it is believed to have appeared in India or Tibet.
 The word “japa” means repetition and “mala” means beads, so “japamala” literally means “repeating beads”.

 Japamalas are also used in India as a reminder of God.
 People can hang them in their homes or take them with them when they travel.
-Some people even use japamalas as a form of adornment, choosing beads that match their personal style or reflect their religious beliefs.
+Some people even use japamalas as a form of adornment, choosing beads that match their personal style or that reflect their religious beliefs.

 How are Japamalas made?